 To request special meal modifications for a child with a disability or severe, life-threatening situation or reaction, parents and their physician need to complete and return the SAISD Diet Modification Form detailing the student's disability or allergy, the food or foods to be omitted, and the food choices that can be substituted.
-The parent should return the completed form to Kim Carter, Child Nutrition Director with the Food and Nutrition Service Department.
+The parent should return the completed form to the San Angelo ISD Child Nutrition Services office.

 Students identified as needing special meal modifications will have an alert posted on the student’s cafeteria account.
 Below is a description of the type of alerts that can be posted to a student’s account and the direction given to cafeteria staff to assist children with their cafeteria menu selections:

 Special Diet Alert – Menu modifications and food substitutions will be followed according to the directions provided by the child’s physician or medical authority on the 2020-21 SAISD Diet Modification Form for children identified that have a disability or severe-life threatening allergy.
 A signed SAISD Diet Modification form must be on file with Child Nutrition Department for this alert.